 \section{Conclusions}

 In this paper, we analyzed the convergence rates of BFGS on both population and empirical loss functions of the generalized linear model in the low SNR regime.
-We showed that in this case, BFGS outperforms GD and performs very similar to Newton's method in terms of iteration complexity, while it requires a lower per iteration computational complexity compared to Newton's method.
-We also conducted numerical experiments for both infinite and finite sample loss functions, and we showed that our empirical results are consistent with our theoretical findings.
-Perhaps one limitation of the BFGS method is that its computational cost is sill not linear in the dimension and scales as $\mathcal{O}(d^2)$.
-Therefore, one future research direction is to analyze some other iterative methods such as the limited memory-BFGS (L-BFGS) algorithm which may be able to achieve a fast linear convergence rate in the low SRN setting, while its computational cost per iteration is $\mathcal{O}(d)$.
+We showed that in this case, BFGS outperforms GD and performs similar to Newton's method in terms of iteration complexity, while it requires a lower per iteration computational complexity compared to Newton's method.
+We also provided experiments for both infinite and finite sample loss functions and showed that our empirical results are consistent with our theoretical findings.
+Perhaps one limitation of the BFGS method is that its computational cost is still not linear in the dimension and scales as $\mathcal{O}(d^2)$.
+One future research direction is to analyze some other iterative methods such as limited memory-BFGS (L-BFGS) which may be able to achieve a fast linear convergence rate in the low SNR setting, while its computational cost per iteration is $\mathcal{O}(d)$.